-The first reason is that your project is late, and you are running corner to corner to bring your project back on track.
+One reason might be that your project is late, and you are running corner to corner to bring your project back on track.

 Another reason may be that you intentionally want to shorten the duration of the project, although your project is on track.

-To bring the project on schedule you will use schedule compression techniques such as fast tracking and crashing.
+To bring the project back on schedule, or shorten its duration, you will use schedule compression techniques such as fast tracking and crashing.

-A delay in the project may happen due to many reasons, such as:
+A delay in the project may happen due to many reasons, including:

 - You did not get the promised resources